Dr Danielle Jackson

 Types of therapies I have used

 I have experience of using a range of psychological models and approaches including Cognitive Behavioural Therapy (CBT), systemic, narrative, mindfulness-based approaches, parent-child psychotherapy and Cognitive Analytic Therapy (CAT).
-I am trained in and qualified to practice Eye Movement Desensitisation and Reprocessing (EMDR) as well as Dialectical Behaviour Therapy (DBT) skills.
+I am trained in and qualified to practice Eye Movement Desensitisation and Reprocessing (EMDR).
 I have experience of offering therapy to individuals, couples and families as well as to groups.
 I also have skills and experience in neuropsychological testing.

 Difficulties I have worked with

 I have worked with people to help them manage a range of difficulties including depression, anxiety, OCD, panic and phobias as well as work-related stress, sleep problems, anger, low self-esteem, eating disorders, child sexual abuse, rape, personality disorders, relationship difficulties, autism and dementia.
 My training and experience has left me well equipped to work with a range of additional difficulties.